oVirt/ovirt-site/source/release/3.6.1/index.html.md

  - [node] hosted-engine-setup will not ask about appliance memory if the appliance OVA path is passed via answerfile
  - Hosted engine setup fails when VDSM is slow to initialize
  - If first host deployed in insecure mode, second host deployment failed
+ - with 3.6.1, on additional hosts, the deploy fails with 'RuntimeError: Dirty Storage Domain: Cannot find master domain...'

 ### oVirt Engine Extension AAA JDBC